cagriiasan/CNNHome-Partition/README.md

 # CNNHome-Partition by Çağrı Asan
 This project aims to develop a CNN-based model for predicting certain parts of a house.
 By leveraging the power of Convolutional Neural Networks (CNNs), the model will be trained on a dataset of house images annotated with different room labels.
 The goal is to accurately segment and predict the various sections of a house, such as the frontal, kitchen, bedroom, and bathroom.

+You can change the architecture, epoch value, optimization function and keras metrics used in the model according to your project.

 Please dont delete the folders!

 If your dataset folders (labels) have different names, please change this code: